wavefrontHQ/docs/pages/doc/events.md

 ## Event States

 A System event can be in the Ongoing or Ended state.
-System/Alert events are Ongoing until all affected alert sources are recovered and the alert is resolved, after which the state is Ended.
+System and alert events are Ongoing until all affected alert sources are recovered and the alert is resolved.
+Then the state changes to Ended.

 A User event can be in the Pending, Ongoing, or Ended state.
-A User event whose start time is in the future has the state Pending.
+A User event with a start time in the future has the state Pending.

 ## Creating a User Event